damienakap/UHCC_Imua_Arliss_2018/README.md

 ## License

-- This project is licenced under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details
+- This project is licenced under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments